Director of Youth & College-Aged/Young Adult Ministries

 - Knowledge and support of basic United Methodist beliefs and principles.

-Applicants must have Sunday availability during morning worship services and evening youth group times.
+Applicants must have Sunday availability during morning worship services and evening youth group, as well as Wednesday evenings for Jubilee meetings.

 This is a full time position without health benefits, but pension contributions are available after 1 year of service.